Sharma-IT/oncore-payroll-automation/README.md

 This Cypress test suite automates the process of submitting your weekly payroll timesheet for all weekdays on payroll sites powered by Oncore.
 The suite includes a test case for adding timesheet entries for each weekday and submitting the timesheet.

-**Note:** If the test fails, the `rateDropdown` select value in `cypress/support/commands.js` probably needs to be updated.
-Feel free to update it yourself and create a PR, or please, raise an issue.

 ## Table of Contents

 - [Getting Started](#getting-started)